publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch2/schI/m__us_usc_t12_s43.md

         (3) __Emergency__

-        The appropriate Federal banking agency may make exceptions to subsection (a) of this section if—
+        The appropriate Federal banking agency may make exceptions to subsection (a) if—

             (A) the agency determines in writing that the exception is necessary to avoid a serious and imminent threat to the safety and soundness of any national bank; or